This page is solely devoted to my best mate Geoffro as he doesnt have a site of his own ... and I think he should.

 So what do ya do when youve been nabbed over by police?
 Take photos!
 The irony of this story is that Geoffro got a ticket, my girlfriend got a ticket but I got off as I didnt do anything wrong.

-scream, we all scream for ice cream
+cream, you scream, we all scream for ice cream

 For a time Geoffro used to attend weekly Wednesday dinners with friends in Ballarat.
 Each week someone different would host the dinner at their home venue and the resulting guests would be required to bring along something extra for the occasion (drink, salad, nibbles, etc).
 On this particular occasion the Geoffro was to supply dessert, for which he bought a 4 litre tub of ice cream the weekend prior.
 Knowing full well that the dinner guests wouldnt polish off 4 litres worth of the creamy goodness, the Geoffro decided to chow down on the excess with the intention of leaving enough for the dinner guests.